-Your current situation can be depicted as "Treading (Conduct)" transforming into "Innocence (The Unexpected)".
+Your current situation can be depicted as "Preponderance of the Small" transforming into "Holding Together (Union)".

 The Situation